logologo

 Eligible Roles and Skill Levels

-From 22 July 2025, roles must be at RQF Level 6 or above (graduate degree equivalent) to qualify for Skilled Worker sponsorship.
-This is a significant tightening from the previous RQF Level 3 threshold.
+From 22 July 2025, roles must be at RQF Level 6 or above (graduate degree equivalent) to qualify.
+That is a jump from RQF 3 to RQF 6, cutting out most sub-degree occupations overnight.

-The applicant does not need to personally hold the qualification — the job itself must be assessed at RQF 6.
+You do not need to personally hold the qualification.
+What matters is how the job itself is classified.
 The relevant SOC code must map to RQF 6 in the Home Office's Appendix Skilled Occupations.

 A small number of sub-degree roles remain eligible via the Temporary Shortage List under strict conditions.